yuvalatzmon/SACRED_HyperOpt_v2/README.md

 Below you can also find full installation and usage instructions.

+# Features
+* Random order grid search, which is easy to config and manage, combining HyperOpt and [SACRED](https://github.com/IDSIA/sacred).
+* Very easy to scale across machines and clusters.
+* Avoids running the same experiment twice.
+* Experiments are logged on MongoDB with [SACRED](https://github.com/IDSIA/sacred) experimental framework.
+* Example notebook for accessing results saved on MongoDB using PANDAS DataFrame.
+* A wrapper to adapt argparse based commandline training script.

 # Project files
-`mnist_keras.py` is a script to train mnist with Keras.
+`mnist_keras.py` is a script to train mnist from commandline.

 `sacred_wrapper.py` is a SACRED wrapper for mnist_keras.

 `hyperopt_search.py` is a distributed scheduler for hyper-params optimization.

-`hyperopt_grid.py` is a grid-search extension for HyperOpt
+`hopt_sacred.py` contains core classes and functions for this project

 `mongo_queries.ipynb` is a usage example for listing results saved by MongoDB, but using PANDAS DataFrame API.
 It also demonstrates manipulating (saving, loading,